List of human positions: Stress positions

 Stress positions place the human body in such a way that a great amount of weight is placed on just one or two muscles and joints.
-Forcing prisoners to adopt such positions is a method of ill-treatment used for extracting information or as a punishment, possibly amounting to torture.
+Forcing prisoners to adopt such positions is used for extracting information or as a punishment, possibly amounting to torture.
 Such positions also are sometimes used as a punishment for children.

 Submissive positions

 Submissive positions are often ceremonial and dictated by culture.
 They may be performed as a mutual sign of respect between equals or as a sign of submission to a higher-ranking individual or to a ceremonial object.